IHE/ITI.BasicAudit/input/pagecontent/content.md

 #### 3:5.7.5.4 oAuth mapping to AuditEvent

 The following table uses a short-hand for the oAuth fields and FHIR AuditEvent elements to keep the table compact.
 It is presumed the reader can understand the field and the FHIR AuditEvent element given.
 This also presumes that the one recording the AuditEvent has this level access to the oAuth fields.
-Note: Prefix with a ":" is the specification that defined that field (IHE-IUA, IHE-BPPC, etc).
+Note: Prefix with a ":" is the specification that defined that field (IHE-IUA, IHE-BPPC, etc.).

 Note: Opaque is not shown in the table as it has no access to any oAuth Fields.